-Vivo is among the very few companies who are still experimenting with design and bringing some unique features, the In-Display fingerprint sensor and Elevated/Pop up camera in its previous phones were the example of this.
+Vivo is among the very few companies who are still experimenting with design and bringing some unique features, the In-Display fingerprint sensor and Elevated/Pop-up camera in its previous phones was the example of this.
 Vivo V11 Pro has a beautiful design and color gradients back panel which makes this phone different in the crowd of mobile phones in any segments.
-It comes in two beautiful color variants which are Starry Night and Dazzling Gold; both color variations are visually stunning but the Starry Night the one with the gradient blue-black color is my favorite.
+It comes in two beautiful color variants which are Starry Night and Dazzling Gold; both color variations are visually stunning but the Starry Night the one with the gradient blue-black color is my favourite.

 Vivo V11 Pro has a plastic body at the rear and glass on the front, the antenna lines are not visible.
 The front of Vivo V11 Pro is fully covered with the gorilla glass 3 and has teardrop/waterdrop notch at the top portion of the 6.41 inches full HD+ super AMOLED display along with the 25MP selfie camera, a thin cut at the right top area above the display for infrared and then right above the teardrop notch, there is the earpiece.

 Vivo has taken out the earpiece from its traditional place and added right above the display or near the top edge of the display.
 Vivo V11 Pro has In-Display fingerprint sensor like the previously launched premium Vivo mobile phones Vivo X21 and Vivo V Nex.
 Basically, with the In-Display fingerprint scanner, you can unlock the phone by putting the finger on the certain area of the screen/display.